 Spanish subjunctive mood

-The Spanish Subjunctive Mood, El modo subjuntivo is mainly used for hypothetical, uncertain statements or desires.
+The Spanish Subjunctive Mood, el modo subjuntivo, is mainly used for hypothetical, uncertain statements or desires.

 The subjunctive can be very confusing for English speakers as it is almost no longer in use in English, but it is still common in Latin-based / Romance languages.
-The easiest way for English speakers to understand the El modo subjuntivo is to look at the few cases where it's still used in English.
+The easiest way for English speakers to understand el modo subjuntivo is to look at the few cases where it's still used in English.

 In English, the subjunctive is noticeable only because it seems a bit archaic (it appears a lot in Shakespeare, for example).
 Where it is still in common use, it's often invisible because it's identical to other forms.
 These English sentences are all in the subjunctive: